hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 ### Variadic generic types

 This proposal only supports type parameter packs on functions.
-A complementary proposal will describe type parameter packs on generic subscripts, structs, enums and classes.
+A complementary proposal will describe type parameter packs on generic structs, enums and classes.

 ### Value expansion operator